 The NTSB (National Transportation Safety Board) made several recommendations, the main ones being that air vents be installed between the cargo hold and the passenger cabin to allow air pressure to equalise in the case of pressure loss so as to avoid a repeat of the cabin floor collapse.
 Also, they recommended that the locking mechanism design improved to prevent the ability of the closed indicator to show locked when it actually wasn’t.
 These recommendations were not mandated and a gentleman’s agreement was reached between the heads of the FAA, John H. Shaffer, and McDonnell Douglas, Jackson McGowen.
 McDonnell Douglas made modifications but the design remained unchanged.

-On 25 May 1974, the self-same incident was repeated.
+On 03 March 1974, the self-same incident was repeated.
 Turkish Airlines flight 981 was climbing out of Paris when the improperly closed cargo door once again blew out.
-This time the results led to one of deadliest air accidents of the time.
+This time the results led to one of the deadliest air accidents of the time.
 The flight controls were once again severed by the collapsing passenger cabin floor.
 The vents, to let air pressure equalise, had been installed but it was found they were too small to be effective.
 All 346 on board perished in a French forest.

 Intense investiagtions were carried out and the resultant F.A.A. directives were given and carried out.
 The cargo door would not be a problem again.